hcc100/database/README.md

 # database
-DatabaseManager is a kotlin plugin which could operate database, such like create table, add, update ,query,and delete by a fool
+DatabaseManager is a kotlin plugin which could operate database, such as create table, add, update ,query,and delete by a fool

 1,how to integrate the manager into your project open module build.gradle, add the dependency below->